Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Explicit computation of the equivariant coherent Eisenstein--Kronecker classes

 The connection $\nabla_{\cC^\infty}$ decomposes into a holomorphic and an anti-holomorphic connection $\nabla_{\cC^\infty}=\nabla'+\nabla''$ where

+Note that the transition maps ${\cP}^{\natural(n)}\to {\cP}^{\natural(n-1)}$ are horizontal with respect to $\nabla'$ and $\nabla''$.
 We will sometimes simplify the notation and write $\otimes$ if the base of the tensor product is clear from the context.
 In the above case, the tensor product is over the sheaf of smooth functions on $\cA(\CC)$.
-Let us observe, that the connection $\nabla''$ induces a Dolbeault resolution of the holomorphic sheaf $\widehat{\cP^{\natural}}$:
+Let us observe that the connection $\nabla''$ induces a Dolbeault resolution of the holomorphic sheaf ${\sP}^{\natural(n),an}$:

-Our next aim is to describe $\widehat{\cP^{\natural}}$ explicitly.
+Our next aim is to describe ${\cP}^{\natural(n)}$ explicitly.
 Recall the forms $\nu$, $\nu^{1,0}$ and $\nu^{0,1}$ defined in \eqref{eq:nu-def}.
 By abuse of notation, we will also write for the corresponding sections

 with